 “We’re continuing to see demand for global opportunities from our Chinese clients.”

-In 2016, China’s overseas commercial and residential property investment hit a record of $33 billion with the hotel and industrial sectors showing the largest increase due to significant transactions in the U.S. in the form of portfolio sales and Chinese appetite for industrial parks.
+In 2016, China’s overseas commercial property investment hit a record of $33 billion with the hotel and industrial sectors showing the largest increase due to significant transactions in the U.S. in the form of portfolio sales and Chinese appetite for industrial parks.
 Based on JLL research, China overtook the U.S. to become the largest overseas commercial real estate investor in the third quarter of last year.

 In 2007, Chinese commercial real estate outflow stood at less than $1 billion.
 A decade later, outbound investment in the commercial property space exceeds US$20 billion annually.
 Rising capital outflows caused a rapid depreciation of the RMB, and hampered government efforts to internationalise the currency, leading to controls brought in late last year to curb investment outflow.
 Some of the tough measures implemented to restrict capital outflows include the prohibition of outbound investments amounting to more than US$10 billion, the banning of overseas real estate deals worth US$1 billion by state-owned companies, and the restriction of mergers and acquisitions outside a domestic investor’s core business valued at more than US$1 billion.